RCAF Station Guelph: Station buildings and sites

 The RCAF used most of buildings at the centre of the campus.
-They included Johnston Hall (headquarters, airmens' quarters and lounge, non-commissioned officers' quarters); Mills Hall (airmens' lounge and quarters); Creelman Hall (airmens' mess, No. 1 Test Kitchen Unit); Maid's Hall (non-commissioned officers' quarters and lounge); Watson Hall (male officers quarters and mess); Macdonald Institute (classrooms); Macdonald Hall (airwomens' quarters); Macdonald Hall Annex (airwomens' laundry and lounge, female officers' quarters); Trent Institute (School of Cookery); Skating Rink (drill hall); Farm Mechanics Building (offices, laboratories, and equipment); Gymnasium Building (gymnasium); War Memorial Hall (auditorium and entertainment centre); Bursar Hall (fire and police service); and the Laundry (laundry).
+They included Johnston Hall (headquarters, airmen's quarters and lounge, non-commissioned officers' quarters); Mills Hall (airmen's lounge and quarters); Creelman Hall (airmen's mess, No. 1 Test Kitchen Unit); Maid's Hall (non-commissioned officers' quarters and lounge); Watson Hall (male officers' quarters and mess); Macdonald Institute (classrooms); Macdonald Hall (airwomen's quarters); Macdonald Hall Annex (airwomen's laundry and lounge, female officers' quarters); Trent Institute (School of Cookery); Skating Rink (drill hall); Farm Mechanics Building (offices, laboratories, and equipment); Gymnasium Building (gymnasium); War Memorial Hall (auditorium and entertainment centre); Bursar Hall (fire and police service); and the Laundry (laundry).

-In 2013 the Farm Mechanics Building is known as Blackwood Hall and Bursar Hall is called Drew Hall.
-The wartime gymnasium is gone and the MacKinnon Building stands in its place.
+In 2013, the Farm Mechanics Building is known as Blackwood Hall and Bursar Hall is called Drew Hall.
+The wartime gymnasium is gone, and the MacKinnon Building stands in its place.
 The wartime skating rink is part of the Athletic Centre.

-The Cutten Fields golf club adjoins the campus of the OAC and the club house was rented by the RCAF in 1941.
-The first floor of the clubhouse was used to house airwomen and the second floor housed female non-commissioned officers.
+The Cutten Fields golf club adjoins the campus of the OAC and its clubhouse was rented by the RCAF in 1941.
+The first floor of the clubhouse housed airwomen and the second floor housed female non-commissioned officers.

-The RCAF added a few "temporary" buildings; such as the guardhouse and armaments building on MacDonald St., the garage on College Ave, and the barracks at the Cutten Fields.
+The RCAF added a few "temporary" buildings, such as the guardhouse and armaments building on Macdonald St., the garage on College Ave., and the barracks at the Cutten Fields.
 They made improvements to the sewage and water systems.
 The armaments building was used by the OAC and later by the University of Guelph and was known as the "Textiles and Design Building" until it was demolished around 2009.
 The barracks at the Cutten Fields was called the "Annex" and was used by the club until it was demolished around 1970.

-In 2013 there are several reminders of RCAF Station Guelph on the University of Guelph campus:
+In 2013, there are several reminders of RCAF Station Guelph on the University of Guelph campus: